jadijadi/lpic1book/content/1012_boot_the_system.md

 The systemd is made around **unit**s.
 A unit can be a service, group of services, or an action.
 Units do have a name, a type, and a configuration file.
 There are 12 unit types: automount, device, mount, path, scope, service, slice, snapshot, socket, swap, target & timer.

-We use `systemctl` to work with these unts and `journalctl` to see the logs.
+We use `systemctl` to work with these units and `journalctl` to see the logs.

 ```
 # systemctl list-units